thomasx-0/cache_invalidator/README.md

 # My Django Project

 ## Overview
-This project implements a Django application designed to manage and invalidate cache intelligently.
+This project implements a package designed to manage and invalidate cache intelligently.
 It provides a set of tools and utilities to enhance caching strategies within Django applications.

 ## Installation
 To install the project, clone the repository and install the required dependencies: